quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_MISSING_SETTINGS (0x0012):
 : No SETTINGS frame was received at the beginning of the control stream.

-HTTP_UNEXPECTED_GOAWAY (0x0013):
+HTTP_UNEXPECTED_FRAME (0x0013):
-: A GOAWAY frame was received from the client.
+: A frame was received which was not permitted in the current state.

 HTTP_GENERAL_PROTOCOL_ERROR (0x00FF):
 : Peer violated protocol requirements in a way which doesn't match a more